 However, there is a situation where the breasts are very large and fallen, therefore the nipple-areolar complex is completely detached and then grafted to an upper position, with the disadvantage of losing sensitivity at this level.
 Suture threads are usually located around the areola, then in a vertical downward direction and in the infra-mammary fold.

 Occasionally, when just excess fat tissue has to be removed, only liposuction is performed to reduce breast volume with minimal scars.

-This type of intervention is being conducted in hospital and length of hospitalization is reduced (one night, in most cases).
-Operating time is approximately 3-4 hours.
-Breast reduction is performed under general anesthesia.
+This type of intervention takes place in the hospital and the duration of hospitalization is reduced (one night, in most cases).
+The surgical time is on average 3-4 hours.

 It is recommended to wear an elastic bustier for 4-6 weeks during the recovery period.